The Transport Agency believes it is important that electric vehicle drivers feel confident to roam across New Zealand’s state highways.

 The Transport Agency has established a baseline of existing infrastructure and will actively manage progress towards the targets set down in our vision.

-The following maps are a view of current state of the nationwide network.
+The following maps are a view of the current state of the nationwide network.

 If you know of public charging infrastructure, not included in our maps, that meets the requirements above, and services our national, regional and arterial state highways, contact the EV programme with details.